Tower of London: Changing use

-When the Great Fire of London broke out on 2 September 1666, Samuel Pepys ascended the Tower to view the early progress of the fire, which he reported, collecting further reports from witnesses on the way, to King Charles II and his brother, the Duke of York at Whitehall Palace.
+When the Great Fire of London broke out on 2 September 1666, Samuel Pepys ascended the Tower to view the early progress of the fire, which he reported, collecting further reports from witnesses on the way, to Charles II and his brother, the Duke of York at Whitehall Palace.
 Two days later (Tuesday 4 September), through the day, the flames began to move eastward from the neighbourhood of Pudding Lane, straight against the prevailing east wind and towards the Tower, potentially threatening its gunpowder stores.
 The garrison at the Tower took matters into their own hands after waiting all day for requested help from the official firemen supervised by the Duke of York, who were busy in the west, by blowing up houses on a large scale in the vicinity to create firebreaks, halting the advance of the fire.

+When the Hanoverian dynasty ascended the throne, their situation was uncertain and with a possible Scottish rebellion in mind, the Tower of London was repaired.
+Most of the work in this period (1750 to 1770) was done by the King's Master Mason, John Deval.
+Gun platforms added under the Stuarts had decayed.
+The number of guns at the Tower was reduced from 118 to 45, and one contemporary commentator noted that the castle "would not hold out four and twenty hours against an army prepared for a siege".
+For the most part, the 18th-century work on the defences was spasmodic and piecemeal, although a new gateway in the southern curtain wall permitting access from the wharf to the outer ward was added in 1774.
+The moat surrounding the castle had become silted over the centuries since it was created despite attempts at clearing it.